 I've done a great deal of work in a DevOps capacity, using Ansible in addition to many of the Amazon Web Services products.
 I have created Vagrant virtual machines with VirtualBox and have created customized Docker images for deployment and development purposes.
 I eventually transitioned our organization over from running Ansible playbooks by hand, to employing Jenkins to provide a user interface on top of most of the organization's automated activities.

 I believe strongly in writing good tests for all of the code I write, and have consistently realized the benefits of good tests in the development process.
+I've used unit testing libraries like pytest (Python), mocha (Node), and rspec (Ruby).
 I have also experienced how good integration testing practices can save you from unforeseeable changes to external services and data sources.
 To this end, I have primarily used Jenkins to run Postman automatically on a schedule, and also triggered by the completion of build jobs.
 One showcase of my dedication to good tests is the test suite in the dplaapi app.
+I have seen services like Travis CI, Codacy, and Snyk appear over the course of my career and am very appreciative of the time and effort that they free up.

 I worked for a few years with BigCouch (CouchDB), the No-SQL key / value database, which the DPLA used to run as its repository of record for library metadata documents.